Scroll Trellis, LLC

 Simple, step‑by‑step instructions with diagrams to help you mount the trellis quickly.

-If you want to attach the trellis to a metal pole, lamp post, or similar surface without drilling, you can use your own outdoor-rated black zip ties, which many gardeners do.
+If you want to attach the trellis to a metal pole or lamp post without drilling, you can use your own outdoor‑rated black zip ties.
+For round downspouts and smooth metal poles, we recommend our Downspout Trellis, which includes stainless steel cable ties designed specifically for those surfaces.

 Step 1: Install the first bracket